Become a Professional Buyer: Requirements by Specialization

 Learn how to become a professional buyer.
 Research the education and career requirements, training information, and experience required for starting a career in professional buying.

-Prospective professional buyers usually need to earn at least a bachelor's degree in supply chain management or a similar business field.
-Experience and on-the-job training is also necessary so that buyers can learn about company policies and procedures.
-The table below includes the requirements to become a professional buyer, derived from postings on online job boards in August and September 2012.
+Prospective professional buyers usually need to earn at least a bachelor's degree in supply chain management, distribution management or a similar business field.
+Experience and on-the-job training are also necessary, so that buyers can learn about company policies and procedures.
+Certification in the field is optional, but may benefit job applicants.
+The table below includes the requirements to become a professional buyer, based on postings from online job boards in August and September 2012.

 |Degree Level||Bachelor's degree|